 In a large bowl, add in the butter and beat using a hand-mixer on medium-high speed, until light, pale, and smooth.
 Add in the remaining 3 Tbsps of milk-tea bag mixture and continue to mix until incorporated.

 Add in the powdered sugar and milk until completely smooth, thick, and fluffy, about 1-2 minutes.
-NOTE: If buttercream is too 'runny', add additional powdered sugar (1 Tbsp at a time); if too thick, add additional milk (1 Tbsp at a time).
+NOTE: If buttercream is too 'runny', add additional powdered sugar (1 tablespoon at a time); if too thick, add additional milk (1 tablespoon at a time).

 Using a metal or rubber spatula, top cooled cake with buttercream frosting and evenly spread over the top until fully coated and smooth.
 Top with dried lavender flowers and/or drizzle of honey.
 Wallah!